Election 2024: What do the markets say?

 High prices and rates may sway voters

 While not the only determinant, voter sentiment on the economy is correlated with presidential outcomes.
-For example, according to the Center for the Study of Democratic Institutions, a 5% increase in GDP results in a corresponding 6% gain in incumbent vote share.
+For example, according to the Center for the Study of Democratic Institutions2, a 5% increase in GDP results in a corresponding 6% gain in incumbent vote share.

 Consumer moods improve, but remain dim

-The University of Michigan Consumer Sentiment Index increased for a second straight month to 70.1 in September, from 67.9 in August1.
-Still, the index remains well below its historical election-year average of 85.7, indicating that while sentiment is modestly improving, consumers’ struggles are ongoing1.
-In fact, going back to 1978, sentiment has never been this low in September of an election, and the only two election cycles where it hovered near these levels resulted in party changes1.
+In fact, going back to 1978, sentiment has never been this low in October of an election year, and the only two election cycles where it hovered near these levels resulted in party changes1.
 All that said, sentiment is just one of many indicators of election results and should be viewed in the context of overall economic conditions.

 Stock returns may reflect political shifts